Watch now: Illinois election officials monitoring cyberattack threat

 “The (Russian) goal is to reduce confidence among American voters in their election system.
 That's what they want to do,” Dietrich said.

+Furthermore, Beyer said McLean County has backups in case its systems are breached.

+"If they damage anything or lockup the systems, we will be able to replace the data quickly and effectively," Beyer said.

-Board of Election employees have been contacted by the chief information security officer and were told to be “extra vigilant” in following already established security measures, he said.
+Board of Election employees have been contacted by the chief information security officer and were told to be “extra vigilant” in following already established security measures, Dietrich said.

 What Dietrich fears most isn’t a direct attack on election results, but an attack on voter confidence.